Russo on target as Arsenal earn 3-1 win over Chelsea in Women's Champions League

-March 24 : Alessio Russo netted her eighth goal in the Women's Champions League this season as holders Arsenal thumped London rivals Chelsea 3-1 in the first leg of their quarter-final on Tuesday.
+March 24 : Alessia Russo netted her eighth goal in the Women's Champions League this season as holders Arsenal thumped London rivals Chelsea 3-1 in the first leg of their quarter-final on Tuesday.

 The Gunners roared into an early lead as Swedish forward Stina Blackstenius, who scored the only goal of last season's final against Barcelona, headed the opener from Katie McCabe's free kick in the 22nd minute.